Thursday, November 19, 2015

 Lemon Cumin Dressing

-Lemon and cumin really can ignite the digestion fire.This salad dressing is good for vatta and Kapha dosha.
-Pitta can omit or reduce the chilli.
+Lemon and cumin really can ignite the digestive fire.This salad dressing is good for Vata and Kapha doshas.
+Pittas can omit or reduce the chili.

 Ingredients